gbova/stats/README.md

 DataCapture.build_stats() -> Stats
   -  Returns a Stats object, built out of the existing data values in the DataCapture instance
-  -  O(n logn) because I used Python's sort algorithm, which is O(n logn), to sort the values (of which there will be a max of n)
+  -  O(n) because I used Python dictionaries (hash maps) to sort and store frequencies and greater than/less than data

 Stats.less(int value) -> int
   -  Returns the number of elements that are less than the given value